GameFoundry/bsf/Documentation/GitHub/compiling.md

     - http://www.fmod.org/download/
     - If CMake complains it cannot find FMOD, manually set the FMOD_INSTALL_DIRS to your installation directory
     - Copy the dynamic libraries (.dll) from {INSTALLDIR}/api/lowlevel/lib into /bin folder in bs::framework source code folder
-      - Use logging libraries for the Debug builds, and non-logging for OptimizedDebug and Release builds
+      - Use logging libraries for the Debug builds, and non-logging for RelWithDebInfo and Release builds